Before you arrive

 When living on campus, you will be provided with a bed, chest of drawers, closet space, a desk and chair in your residence room.
 You can buy bed linen on arrival.

-Is important to bring clothing suited for the weather: at James Madison University you will experience four distinct seasons.
+It is important to bring clothing suited for the weather: at James Madison University you will experience four distinct seasons.
 Average temperatures range from 0 degrees Celsius in January to 27 degrees Celsius in July.
 There is below-freezing weather and snow in winter and daytime high temperatures above 32 degrees Celsius in mid-summer.

 Although James Madison University has computers and printers for student use, it may be useful to bring your own computer and printer to use in your room or study areas.

-Your first days in the US
+Your first days in the United States

 James Madison University will offer a student orientation shortly after you arrive.
 Take advantage of meeting all of the other international students and get to know your International Student Advisor.
 During your student orientation you will learn about: